Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Explicit computations for sl2,p=2

 \end{example} \begin{example} For example, let $\Delta_P=0$, then highest weight vectors of both $L^{(b_1)},L^{(b_2)}$ are

 with $L_0^{(b_1)}$-eigenvalues

 and correspondingly $L_0^{b_1}+L_0^{b_2}$-eigenvalues

 and they are obviously a basis of the $L_{(b_1)}+L_{(b_2)}$-eigenspace with eigenvalue $0$ and $1/2$.
-They are the highest weight vectors of the defining decomposition of a gneric module.
-In the vaccuum module we have $L_{-1}\Null=G_{-1/2}\Null=0$.\\
+They are the highest weight vectors of the defining decomposition of a generic module.
+In the vacuum module we have $L_{-1}\Null=G_{-1/2}\Null=0$.\\